 PARTNER PROGRAMS

 To ensure the connection between the event and the League, the text "Junior League of Lafayette" wordmark logo should be present in conjunction with the program graphic.

 If this is not possible due to the product or substrate, an exception may be made, on a case by case basis (i.e., budget restrictions, space availability, technical reasons, etc.).

-Note: All Junior League of Lafayette branding graphics use JL Red (PMS 187) except Tinsel & Treasures.
+Note: See Tinsel & Treasures graphic addendum for collateral related material.

 DESIGN ELEMENTS

 SHOWING THE SPIRIT OF THE LEAGUE.

 The look and feel of Junior League communications and materials should embody the spirit, passion, and intelligence of our organization.
 To achieve this, the designs should be:

 [The following mirrors the tenets from the Voice section since they should both be informed by the same philosophy.]

 Clear

 - We are driven by a clear vision.

 - We let our results speak for themselves.

 - We project confidence through simplicity.

 - We're organized in our efforts.